peaceiris/fromxt.github.io/content/post/how_to_enable_DoH.md

 4. If Chrome is already running, restart it.
 Otherwise, start Chrome.

-5. To test if DoH support is working in Chrome, access https://1.1.1.1/help.
+5. To test if DoH support is working in Chrome, access https://1.1.1.1/help or https://www.cloudflare.com/ssl/encrypted-sni/.
 On the right of "Using DNS over HTTPS (DoH)" the site should return "Yes."

 ![chrome-doh-ok.png](https://zdnet2.cbsistatic.com/hub/i/2019/09/08/644950c8-50ec-44b6-8905-a4924c0d5a8a/ac21bfbdb1a0c2b446465191548bd5a5/chrome-doh-ok.png)

 >Note:Chrome 78 enables opportunistic DoH if the system resolver address matches one of the hard-coded [DoH providers](https://www.chromium.org/developers/dns-over-https) ([source code change](https://chromium.googlesource.com/chromium/src.git/+/f93a48e3720931c25a3abc7848b08afed43e3be2%5E%21/)).
 This experiment is enabled for all platforms except Linux and iOS, and excludes enterprise deployments by default.

+As of Chrome 78，later

+its DoH implementation's as follows.
+If your DNS servers are set to Google DNS, then Chrome will activate Google's DoH resolver (https://dns.google.com/dns-query).
+For users of CloudFlare DNS it will activate the appropriate DoH resolver (https://cloudflare-dns.com/dns-query).

+There is a flag, `chrome://flags/#dns-over-https`, that can be used to change how DoH works in Google Chrome.

+## To Enable DNS over HTTPS in Chrome (DoH),

+1. Open Google Chrome.

+2. Type the following in the address bar: `chrome://flags/#dns-over-https.`

+3. Select Enabled from the drop-down list next to the Secure DNS lookups option

+4. Relaunch the browser when prompted.

 ## Enabling and disabling DNS-over-HTTPS in Firefox